 4. SD (Self Description)

-Lastly SD, some questions would be given to you regarding yourself like “what you think about yourself?”, “What your parents think about you?”, “What your friends think about you?” etc. and you have to write your answer in paragraphs.
+Lastly SD, some questions would be given to you regarding yourself like “what you think about yourself?”, “What do your parents think about you?”, “What do your friends think about you?” etc. and you have to write your answer in paragraphs.
 A total of 5 questions are given generally with a time limit of 15 minutes which means 3 minutes for each question.